zmsy/zmsy.github.io/content/blog/reverse-engineering-espn/index.md

 ## That Ain't Right

-There really aren't that many things I can say are consistent between the different derivations of the stat, but the one obvious quality constraint: Runs Created should never be negative.
+There really aren't that many things I can say are consistent between the different derivations of the stat, but the one obvious quality constraint: Runs Created should _never_ be negative.

-So you can imagine my surprise to see my squad member Christian Yelich with `-.2` in his RC column for the past 7 days.
+So you can imagine my surprise to see my sure-to-turn-it-around-someday-soon team member Christian Yelich with `-.2` in his RC column for the past 7 days.

-_INSERT PHOTO HERE_
+_phoneA - INSERT PHOTO HERE_

 My feeble attempts tweeting at ESPN's customer service line didn't seem to be escalating in time for this to not affect our season, so I decided to figure out for myself _why_ this was wrong and provide them with the most precise reproduction of how their current RC derivation is off.

+I'm taking the assumption here that 1. there is a single RC formula at ESPN and 2. it's used for both single-day and aggregate stats.
+Given my history of observing it through the several years that I've played fantasy baseball, this seems like a fair set of assumptions.

 ## Sleuthing, Part 1 - What Info is Available?